Documentation Index

 To reference a Custom Provider in VQL queries, navigate to the Integrations page.
 Use the displayed Provider ID (e.g.,

-).Cost Allocation
+custom_provider:accss_crdntl_123a45bfdaf38765).Cost Allocation

-Set cost allocation to0.5
+Set cost allocation to0.5.

 Costs from a List of Regions

 Filter for Snowflake costs in two regions.
-Note that you will need to use the region code, such asus-east-1
+Note that you will need to use the region code, such asus-east-1 in the case of AWS, or AWS_US_EAST_1 in the case of Snowflake, below.

 Get Marketplace Transactions